VitalLabs/TAC/ansible/README.md

 --Then run:  ansible-playbook -vvvv -i ./inv 2-install_and_configs.yml -e environ=production

+NOTE: you will need ot enter the ssl passphrase when you run this as well as version numbers.
+Its in the TrueCrypt file under SSL as SSL Passphrase.

 it will rebuild the node thats missing and config all the other configs liek in nginx.  its best to always run this to ensure all configs are set!